Inarwa, Dhanusha

 Inarwa is a Village (previously: a VDC) in Janaknandini rural council of Dhanusha District in Province No. 2 of south-eastern Nepal.
 Inarwa belongs to ward no. 1 of the Janaknandini rural council.
 At the time of the 1991 Nepal census it had a population of 3,094.

-Inarwa Railway Station
+Transportation

-Inarwa Railway Station is the first railway station in Nepal on the route of Jainagar (India)-Janakpur (Nepal) railway route.
-The station is 3 km away from Jainagar Railway Station.
-The next station on this route is Khajuri Railway Station which is 4 km away from Inarwa Railway Station.
-Inarwa has 4 platform lines on the station.
+Inarwa is served by a train station where Nepal Railway has regular services.